2020 Board Elections

 Due to the coronavirus all elections activities are cancelled.
 Beginning March 23rd all offices are closed.
 We plan to reopen April 6th and will reschedule district elections upon reopening.

 Our Community, Our Voice

-SDC is seeking candidates to fill six seats for the Board of Commissioners.
-Candidates will be up for election for the community representative seats that serve on behalf of six districts comprised of low-income residents living in Milwaukee County.
-Members of the community interested in having their name appear on the ballot must meet requirements for candidacy.
+SDC is seeking candidates to fill two seats for the Board of Commissioners.
+Candidates will be up for election for the community representative seats that serve on behalf of districts 1 and 2 comprised of low-income residents living in Milwaukee County.

 - 18 years of age or older

 - A resident of the district that they are running for (Click here to see the SDC Districts Maps)

 Why should you consider being an Elected District Commissioner of the Social Development Commission?

 The SDC Board of Commissioners provides guidance and leadership to the Social Development Commission.
 SDC is the largest Community Action Agency in both Milwaukee County and the state of Wisconsin.
 The agency delivers numerous programs impacting the lives of Milwaukee County residents experiencing poverty.
 The leadership of the Board assists SDC in achieving its mission, Empowering Milwaukee County residents with the resources to move beyond poverty.

 Here’s your chance to use your voice to impact your community.